xrmx/pylokit/README.rst

         with lo.documentLoad("myfile.rtf") as doc:
             doc.saveAs("myfile.doc", fmt="docx", options="skipImages")

+    os._exit(0)

 The usage of a context manager is needed to properly handle LibreOfficeKit file locking.
+The use of _exit() instead of default exit() is required because in some circumstances LibreOffice segfaults on process exit.

 Acknowledgements
 ----------------